Australia’s capital, Canberra, is a city The New York Times says offers ‘big-sky beauty, breezy civic pride and a decidedly hipster underbelly'.

 Canberra – Fast Facts

-For many people, visiting a city that’s not their own can be challenging.
-And when they’re visiting primarily for business purposes it can be made that much more challenging as they are undoubtedly pressed for time to get out and experience the city amidst their work commitments.
+For many people, visiting a city away from home can be a challenge.
+And when they’re visiting primarily for business purposes it can be much more challenging as they are undoubtedly pressed for time to get out and experience the city amidst their work commitments.

 Here’s the Canberra ‘need-to-know’ information.

-Canberra has four distinct seasons which offer their own beauty and charm.
+Canberra has four distinct seasons, each of which offer their own beauty and charm.